adi/dynamic-http-server/README.md

 # Dynamic HTTP Server (dynhttpsrv)

-A Go HTTP server for which you can programatically:
+A Go HTTP server which you can programatically:
-- Cancel it through the context
 - Start and stop multiple servers on various addresses
+- Cancel it through the provided context
-- Add/Remove endpoints
+- Add/Remove endpoints while serving with no glitch